 It's Not Just Avocados.
-Closing Mexico Border Would Hit U.S. Auto Plants Too
+Closing Mexico Border Would Hit U.S. Auto Plants, Too

 Halting cross-border traffic with one of the nation's biggest trading partners could do serious damage to the U.S. economy, including industries located far from Mexico.

-Retailers in San Diego got a small taste of that last November, when members of a migrant caravan charged the border and U.S. officials closed one border crossing in response.
+Retailers in San Diego got a small taste of that last November, when members of a migrant caravan rushed the border and U.S. officials closed one border crossing in response.
 While that shutdown lasted only a few hours, it came on what should have been one of the busiest shopping days of the year.
 And the fallout was severe, costing local merchants an estimated $5.3 million in lost sales.

 "I easily, easily lost between $3,500 to $4,500 just that day," said Louie Saloumi, who runs a churro stand in an outlet mall just north of the border that caters to Mexican shoppers.

 Saloumi said if the border were closed for a full week, he'd be out of business.
+"That mall would be a ghost town," he said.

 Closing the entire U.S. border with Mexico would also put the brakes on more than $1.6 billion worth of goods that cross back and forth every day, including 50 million pounds of fresh Mexican produce that now fills 100 warehouses in Nogales, Ariz.